openhabfoundation/myopenhab.github.io/index.md

 ### Push Notifications

 Once you have set up your mobile app to connect to myopenHAB, it will automatically register itself to receive push notifications.
-Now you can use special actions in your openHAB rules to send notifications.
-Below are some examples.
+Now you can use special actions in your openHAB rules to send notifications - below are some examples.

 <div style="clear:both"></div>